TheBigBrainsCompany/TbbcMoneyBundle/README.md

     enable_pair_history: true
 ```

-then you can use the service :
+Then you can use the service :

 ```php
 $pairHistoryManager = $this->get("tbbc_money.pair_history_manager");